-- 1. Make them wide 20 metres minimum, 30 metres or more is better.
+- 1. Make them wide 20 metres minimum, wider is better and may suit your machinery.
 Narrow laneways give problems with sheep movement. - 2.
 Design laneways such that most paddocks are served. - 3.
 Make laneways part of overall farm planning. - 4.
 Go to the expense of piped culverts and cement crossings. - 5.
 Make a proper roadway with blue metal if the lane is subject to erosion.